 Inventory management is an essential part of countless businesses' day-to-day operations.
 Smaller companies, in particular, often start out with handwritten inventory lists or manual entry in Excel spreadsheets.
 In the long term, however, a barcode inventory system is much more efficient and prevents incorrect data entries and thus financial losses.

 As a company grows, so does its inventory.
 Eventually, businesses need to find digital alternatives to collect and manage that data.
 Barcodes offer the best basis for this.
-Let’s now go into the basics of setting up a barcode system for inventory management and look at the benefits of integrating barcodes into your workflows.
+Let's now go into the basics of setting up an inventory barcode scanner and look at the benefits of integrating barcodes into your workflows.

 What are barcodes?

 Barcodes are visual data representations.
 They encode numbers, letters and other symbols in black and white areas of different shapes and sizes.

 There are two basic types: 1D barcodes like the UPC consist of bars of different widths, while 2D symbologies, such as QR codes, consist of a pattern of squares.
 They store large amounts of information in a small area and can be read with various tools, such as handheld scanners or smartphones.

 Some barcode standards are particularly common in warehousing and retail, such as the UPC for North America.
 They are used to assign specific numbers to a product, which can then be associated with data points like the supplier, size, color, or price.
 Even dynamic information, like the weight of a bulk item on a supermarket scale, can be encoded inside a barcode.

 Barcodes are a convenient and reliable way of attaching all required information to any item.
 With a high-performing device, barcode scanning takes just milliseconds.
 Apart from being the fastest inventory management method, barcoding offers countless advantages to users and businesses alike:

 - Cost efficiency through faster, more efficient workflows